Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 `wsl --install -d <Distribution>`

-Docker allows programs to be run in a container.
-Containers contains all the neccessary parts to run the programs and are lightweight compared to virtual machines.
-One advantage is that software can be shared between systems since the container has everything it needs to run, stand-alone.
-Another advantage is that it is required by several of the programs we are going to use, which sort of forces our hand.

 Install docker desktop at [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)

 Once installed, we also need to activate WSL in Docker.
 Navigate to *Settings* -> *Resources* -> *WSL Integration* and enable Ubuntu (or your chosen distribution).

 ### SQL/MySQL

+#### What they are:

-SQL is a language even more ubiquitous than Python in data science.
+* SQL is a language even more ubiquitous than Python in data science.
 It is a database language for relational databases (basically, data in tables).
 SQL and Python are the backbone of data Transformations, with SQL more limited than Python but faster and easier to use for common transformations and general database tasks.

-MySQL is both a version of SQL and a database.
+* MySQL is both a version of SQL and a database.

+#### Installation:

 Install with Docker by using typing 'MySQL' in the search bar at the top, and click Pull.

 Another 'technically' optional program is MySQL Workshop, a GUI to make SQL statements and monitor databases.
 You don't need it, but it's nice to have.

-install MySQL Workbench at [https://dev.mysql.com/downloads/workbench/](https://dev.mysql.com/downloads/workbench/)
+Install MySQL Workbench at [https://dev.mysql.com/downloads/workbench/](https://dev.mysql.com/downloads/workbench/)

 ### Airbyte

+#### What it is:

 Airbyte is the EL of ELT.
 It can take data from a Source (Like Google Sheets) to a Destination (Like our MySQL database).

+#### Installation:

 Install using the command prompt (Docker may need to be running).